-- Ducts must be tested for tightness, as specified in IECC section 403.2.2, except where the air handler and all ducts are located within conditioned space. - Supply ducts in attics shall be sealed and insulated to a minimum of R-8.
+- Ducts must be tested and verified to have total leakage of no more than 4cfm/100 sq. ft. (or 3cfm if air handler is not installed), except where air handler and all ducts are inside conditioned space. - Supply ducts in attics shall be sealed and insulated to a minimum of R-8.
 All other ducts shall be sealed and insulated to a minimum of R-6.
 Ducts or portions thereof located completely inside the building thermal envelope are exempted from the insulation requirement.
-Air handlers, filter boxes and building cavities used as ducts must also be properly sealed.
+Air handlers and filter boxes must also be properly sealed.

-Air Sealing (IECC section 402.4)
+Air Sealing (IECC Section R402.4)

-• The building envelope is required to be properly sealed to limit air infiltration.
-Air tightness and insulation installation must be demonstrated either by testing or visual inspection.
+• The building envelope is required to be properly sealed and tested, and verified as having an air leakage rate no higher than 3 ACH.
 Recessed lighting must also be sealed to limit air leakage.

-Documentation (IECC sections 103, 303.3, 401.3)
+Documentation (IECC Sections R103, R303.3, R401.3)